James Hammond Obituary (2020) - Tuscaloosa News

 James "Jim" Oliver Hammond

 Tuscaloosa - James "Jim" Oliver Hammond, age 85 of Tuscaloosa, passed away on November 16, 2020, at home.
 Services will be held on Sunday, November 22, 2020, at 2:00 pm at Magnolia Chapel South with Dr. Billy Joy and Rev. Bradley Hodges officiating and Magnolia Chapel South directing.
-Burial will follow at Memory Hill Gardens.
+A private family burial will follow.

-He is preceded in death by his parents; Raymond and Ernestine Lawley Hammond, sister; Dean Burrage, brothers; Billy, John, and Royce Hammond.
+He is preceded in death by his parents; Raymond and Ernestine Lawley Hammond; step-mother, Rosa Hammond; sister; Dean Burrage, brothers; Billy, John, and Royce Hammond.

 The family asks that you practice social distancing during the service and mask are required in the funeral home.